bifter/Wr.Umbraco.CampaignPhoneManager/README.md

 Supplied as separate package, it adds 3 hidden field types that you can use with your forms: TelephoneNumber, Campaign Code, and Alt Marketing Code.

-You will need Umbraco Forms v6.0.6 installed.
+You will need Umbraco Forms => v6.0.6 installed (note: to date only tested with v6.0.6).

 Install the package through the Umbraco backoffice:
 - In Developer -> Packages backoffice.
 Search for 'Phone Manager Field types for Umbraco Forms', in 'Backoffice extensions'